Thomas A. Burke: Mayoralty

 With the election of Mayor Frank Lausche as governor of Ohio in 1944, Burke was first in the line of succession to replace him, and therefore became mayor on January 4, 1945.
 Burke has to stand for re-election in his own right later in 1945, defeating Ray C. Miller with nearly 68% of the vote.

 In 1947, Burke faced off against Eliot Ness, the former Treasury agent who pursued Al Capone and later became the Cleveland Director of Public Safety.
 Despite Ness’ fame, Burke won re-election in a second landslide with more than 66% of the vote and a majority of more than 80,000 votes.
 Burke went on to win two more times, in 1949 and 1951.

 In 1947, the United States Army Corps of Engineers completed a retaining wall and landfill, the city completed work on a 3,600-foot dirt runway and opened its new downtown airport to air traffic.
 Burke was credited with improvements at the site over the years and, in 1960, Municipal Airport was renamed Burke Lakefront for the former mayor.

 In 1953, Burke served as the president of the United States Conference of Mayors.

-United States Senate
+U.S. Senate

 On October 12, 1953, Governor Frank Lausche appointed Burke to succeed Robert A. Taft, who died of cancer on July 31, 1953, in the United States Senate.
 Burke took Taft's seat on November 10, after his term as mayor ended.
 Burke ran against George H. Bender in the 1954 special election to serve out the remainder of Taft's term.
 Burke was defeated by only 7,070 votes and demanded a recount, which narrowed Bender's margin, but did not overturn the results.
 After his defeat, Burke resumed the practice of law forming the influential Cleveland law firm of Burke, Haber and Berick (now McDonald Hopkins Burke and Haber).